 This trail also connects seamlessly with the Old Rail Trail Greenway, a 42km dedicated walking and cycling trail following the historic Midlands Great Western Greenway from Newbrook, Mullingar to the River Shannon in Athlone.
 Or for some long-distance walking along the banks of Lough Ennel and the River Brosna, take the Westmeath Way from Mullingar to Kilbeggan, where you'll find Ireland's Oldest Whiskey Distillery and the Kilbeggan Races.

 Download the Brochure here

-Interactive online map showing access points and car parking here
+Interactive online map showing access points here

 Interactive online map showing car parking in Mullingar here